 WITNESS.
 You know I do.
 Very much.

 WITNESS.
-Well, I'm glad you're no longer repelled by me.
+I'm glad you're no longer repelled by me.

 NATALIE.
 No, that's not what I mean.
 You are...
 I...
-I want to be with you.
+I'd want to be with you all the time.

 WITNESS.
 I don't understand.

 NATALIE.
 What's to understand?
 I want to be with you.
-Isn't that clear?
+Didn't I say it clearly?
 I want to be with you.

 NATALIE.
 (Trying to sound playfull.)
-To be another entry in your little black book.
+To add another name to your little black book.

 WITNESS.
 That book doesn't exist.